hamidreza-s/hamidreza-s.github.io/_drafts/2015-08-24-erlang-garbage-collection-details-and-why-it-matters.markdown

 ```
 Spawn > Fullsweep > Generational > Fullsweep > Increase Heap > Fullsweep > ... > Terminate
 ```
-In scenario 3 if the second fullsweep GC cannot collect enough memory, then the heap size is increased and the GC strategy switches to fullsweep again, like a newly spawned process, and the all these four scenarios can be occurs for it.
+In scenario 3 if the second fullsweep GC cannot collect enough memory, then the heap size is increased and the GC strategy switches to fullsweep again, like a newly spawned process, and all these four scenarios can be occurred agian and again.

 Now the question is why it matters in an automatic garbage collected language like Erlang.
 Firstly this knowledge can help you to make your system go faster by tuning the GC occurrence and strategy globally or per process.
 Secondly this is where we can understand one of the main reasons that makes Erlang a soft realtime platform from its garbage collection point of view.
 This is because each process has its own private heap and its own GC, so each time GC occurs inside a process it just stops the Erlang process which is being collected, but doesn't stop other processes, and this is what a soft realtime system needs.